-At large water treatment plants, Aluminum Sulfate (“Alum”) is added to water and forms a gel which bonds to the radionuclides found in the source water.
+At large water treatment plants, aluminum sulfate (“alum”) is added to water and forms a gel which bonds to the particles (including radionuclides) found in the source water.
 This substance gradually collects at the bottom of the treatment tanks and is referred to as alum sludge.
 Alum sludge is removed by sedimentation and filtration (through the use of sand, filters or membranes).

 Similar to alum treatment, lime softening is used on small and large water supply systems to soften water with the addition of calcium hydroxide.
 Calcium hydroxide raises the pH of water, causing calcium and magnesium to settle out and form a solid sludge.
 Eighty to 90 percent of the radium in the water becomes trapped in the sludge, which is removed by sedimentation and filtration.

 Ion-exchange beads are used on smaller water supply systems to soften water by replacing Calcium ions (Ca2+) and Magnesium ions (Mg2+) ions with Sodium ions (Na+).
 In this process, about 95 percent of the radium is also removed.
 Ion-exchange is also used for the removal of uranium.
-The beads are usually reused, rather than being disposed.
-Radionuclide content eventually builds up in the beads after prolonged usage.
+The beads are usually backwashed and reused.
+Radionuclide content eventually builds up in the beads after prolonged usage and are then disposed.